strapi-community/cloudinary-media-library/README.md

 };
 ```

-Additionaly you can set up plugin config through Settings page in the Admin panel.
+Additionaly you can set up `cloudName` and `apiKey` properties through Settings page in the Admin panel.
 Please note that this configuration will overwrite `config/plugin.ts`

 ![Plugin Configuration](https://www.sensinum.com/img/open-source/strapi-plugin-cloudinary-media-library/cfg-plugin/1.png)

 These options are passed directly to the Cloudinary Media Library widget.

+**IMPORTANT** You must set the `encryptionKey` property in the config file.
+This key is required for Strapi to encrypt credentials in the database.
+If you don’t provide `encryptionKey` as a 32-character string, the media library will not work.

 ### Setting up `strapi::security` middlewares to avoid CSP blocking Cloudinary